Losant/losant-docs/docs/devices/device-queries.md

 ![Device Queries One or Many](/images/devices/device-query-one-or-many.png "Device Queries One or Many")

-Some components in the Losant platform only accept one device at a time, in which case you will only be able to select one device.
+Some components in the Losant Platform only accept one device at a time, in which case you will only be able to select one device.

 ![Device Query One Device](/images/devices/device-query-one-device.png "Device Query One Device")